 Could you live in a smaller place?
 Smaller homes are not only cheaper to purchase or rent but also cheaper to heat, cool, insure, and otherwise maintain.

-Maybe you can’t make any big changes like that.
-Maybe you can downsize your possessions by selling some on Facebook marketplace.
+But instead you can downsize your possessions by selling some on Facebook marketplace.
 We made over $1500 selling stuff we didn’t need anymore.
-(Read how you can sell your stuff on Facebook here.)

 You will be able to spend that money on things that are way better than your daily coffee, like an awesome vacation or your first home!